This is a picture of coral reefs in the Red Sea as seen from the International Space Station on May 20, 2003.

 You might also be interested in:

-Mount St. Helens, a volcano in Washington on the west coast of the United States, has been quiet for 18 years but now it is quiet no more!
-It has been puffing steam and ash as scientists look for clues...more
+Mount St. Helens, a volcano on the west coast of the United States, has been quiet for 18 years.
+But in the last week it has not been quiet at all!
+It has been puffing steam and ash and a flow of lava...more

-A large meteor exploded in the sky near Chicago shortly after midnight on the morning of March 28, 2003.
-People in Wisconsin, Illinois, Indiana, and Ohio saw the meteor break apart in Earth's atmosphere....more
+A large meteor exploded in the sky near Chicago shortly after midnight on March 28, 2003.
+People in Wisconsin, Illinois, Indiana, and Ohio saw the meteor break apart as it flew across the sky.
+Many pieces...more

-Take a look at this picture!
-The light blue parts are coral reefs just under the surface of the Red Sea.
-The crew of the International Space Station (ISS) took the picture on May 20, 2003 as they looked...more
+Look at this picture!
+The light blue parts are coral reefs just under the water’s surface.
+How many reefs do you see?
+The crew of the International Space Station (ISS) took this picture while looking...more